UrbanCode/Venafi-UCD/README.md

 ### License
 This plugin is protected under the [Eclipse Public 1.0 License](http://www.eclipse.org/legal/epl-v10.html)

+### Documentation
+See the associated pdf file for detailed information on how to use the plugin steps and how to assemble the steps into useful UrbanCode processes.

 ### Compatibility
 	The IBM UrbanCode Deploy automation plugin uses Venafi's REST API.
 	This plug-in requires version 6.1.1 or later of IBM UrbanCode Deploy.